frizatch/2DGeology_in_QGIS/README.md

 ![rock type color symbologies](images/Lithclasses_scaled.png)

 Now we have a bonified geologic map!
+To put on the finishing touches, you would open a "New Print Layout" to add such things as a title, scalebar and geologic key.
+I will leave that to other tutorials.
+There are many out there!

 ![geologic map](images/GeologyDone.png)